 9. Beaches without the crowds

 You won’t quite be alone on the beaches in Malaga in spring, but you’ll have plenty of room for your towel.
 And it’ll be easy to get a table at one of the beach bars for lunch too.
-Both the main city beaches in Malaga – La Misericordia (west end) and La Malagueta (east end) are blue-flag and easily reached from the city centre.
+Both the main city beaches in Malaga – La Misericordia (west end) and La Malagueta (east end) have the Q for Quality seal and are easy to reach from the city centre.
 If you’re looking for something a bit less urban, head for the beach near the Guadalhorce River – get the No 40 bus to Sacaba beach and walk along the sand until you reach the river.
 Or hire a bike and cycle east along the seafront to El Peñón del Cuervo beach.

 10. Just because!